aws-samples/amazon-rekognition-celebrity-detection-ios/README.md

 Amazon Rekognition API to detect faces and celebrities in images that are captured by the app.
-1. At the top of the ViewController.swift file, add the import line for Amazon Rekognition:
+1. At the top of the ViewController.swift file, add the import line for Amazon Rekognition: <br>
 `import AWSRekognition`

 1. Create a class variable of type AWSRekognition.
-We use this to talk to the Amazon Rekognition API.
+We use this to talk to the Amazon Rekognition API. <br>
 `var rekognitionObject:AWSRekognition?`

-1. Go to the sendImageToRekognition function, and add the following lines after the snippet to 'Delete older labels or buttons':
+1. Go to the sendImageToRekognition function, and add the following lines after the snippet to 'Delete older labels or buttons': <br>
 `rekognitionObject = AWSRekognition.default()
 let celebImageAWS = AWSRekognitionImage() celebImageAWS?.bytes = celebImageData